soban252/docker-java-sample-webapp/README.md

 - Use helm 2.8.2
 - `helm.exe install .`

-- To delete entire deployment
+- To delete entire deployment for docker
 - `kubectl delete deployment kissing-fish-java-sample-webapp`